dotkernel/api-documentation/docs/book/v4/installation/doctrine-orm.md

 Make sure you fill out the database credentials in `config/autoload/local.php` under `$databases['default']`.

+Create a new MySQL database - set collation to `utf8mb4_general_ci`

 ## Running migrations

 * create a new MySQL database - set collation to `utf8mb4_general_ci`